onzfonz/comp227/src/content/8/en/part8c.md

 ```

 we notice that the code does not compile.
-This is because the [unknown](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type
+This is because the [`unknown`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type
 does not allow any operations, so accessing the fields is not possible.

 We can again fix the problem by type narrowing.
-We have now two type guards, the first checks that the parameter object exists and it has the type `object`.
+Let's introduce two more type guards, the first checks that the parameter `object` exists and it has the type `object`.
-After this the second type guard uses the [in](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-in-operator-narrowing)
+After this the second type guard uses the [`in`](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-in-operator-narrowing)
 operator to ensure that the object has all the desired fields:

 ```js